CiscoDevNet/terraform-provider-intersight/website/docs/r/software_hyperflex_bundle_distributable.html.markdown

 A HyperFlex image bundle distributed by Cisco for Private Appliance.
 ## Argument Reference
 The following arguments are supported:
-* `additional_properties`:
-(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
 * `bundle_type`:(string)(Computed) The bundle type of the image, as published on cisco.com.
-* `catalog`:(Array with Maximum of one item) - A reference to a softwarerepositoryCatalog resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `catalog`:(HashMap) - A reference to a softwarerepositoryCatalog resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
-  + `additional_properties`:
-(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `component_meta`:(Array)
 This complex property has following sub-properties:
-  + `additional_properties`:
-(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `component_label`:(string) The name of the component in the compressed HSU bundle.
   + `component_type`:(string) The type of component image within the distributable.* `ALL` - This represents all the components.* `ALL,HDD` - This represents all the components plus the HDDs.* `None` - This represents none of the components.* `NXOS` - This represents NXOS components.* `IOM` - This represents IOM components.* `PSU` - This represents PSU components.* `CIMC` - This represents CIMC components.* `BIOS` - This represents BIOS components.* `PCIE` - This represents PCIE components.* `Drive` - This represents Storage components.* `DIMM` - This represents DIMM components.* `BoardController` - This represents Board Controller components.* `StorageController` - This represents Storage Controller components.* `HBA` - This represents HBA components.* `GPU` - This represents GPU components.* `SasExpander` - This represents SasExpander components.* `MSwitch` - This represents mSwitch components.* `CMC` - This represents CMC components.
   + `description`:(string) This shows the description of component image within the distributable.